-/rt:routing-state/rt:ribs/rt:rib/rt:output/rt:route,
+/rt:routing/rt:ribs/rt:rib/rt:routes/rt:route

-o Configuration parameters and/or state data for the new protocol can be defined by augmenting the "control-plane-protocol" data node under both "/routing" and "/routing-state".
+o Data nodes for the new protocol can be defined by augmenting the "control-plane-protocol" data node under "/routing".

-By using a "when" statement, the augmented configuration parameters and state data specific to the new protocol SHOULD be made conditional and valid only if the value of "rt:type" or "rt:source-protocol" is equal to (or derived from) the new protocol's identity.
+By using a "when" statement, the augmented data nodes specific to the new protocol SHOULD be made conditional and valid only if the value of "rt:type" or "rt:source-protocol" is equal to (or derived from) the new protocol's identity.